Beautiful Gardens of Provence: Visitor Guide

 Visitor Guide to Gardens in Provence Jardin de Brantes à Sorgues

 To visit one of the most beautiful gardens in Provence, take a 20-minute ride from Avignon to Sorgues and visit the Domaine de Brantes.
 This private estate was built in 1619 by the del Bianco family, who originated in Florence.
 The manor house is surrounded by a wooded park, planted in 1815 by General de Cessac, Minister of Napoleon I and his wife, who was a descendant of the original del Bianco family.
-The estate was restored in the mid-1950s by del Bianco’s descendants, and they had the gardens built in 1960.
+The estate was restored in the mid-1950s by del Bianco’s descendants, and they commissioned the gardens to be built in 1960.

 Contact Information: